In

 prosperity, with business owners making a fortune in profits, but

-this isn't why this street and the bridge, now named the Laurel
+this isn't why this street and the bridge, once named the Laurel

 Street bridge, were named.
 See the newly updated feature